ZackLarsen/kaggle/APTOS_blindness_detection/README.md

 ## Models <a name="models"/>
 For this competition, there were several models that were used.
 Their performance is documented in the results section below, but here is a listing of them and what major architectures they employed:

-1. Binary classifier CNN
+1. "retinopathy_detector_v1"
-> "retinopathy_detector_v1", 3 convolutional layers with dropout and a dense softmax layer
+> Binary classifier CNN, 3 convolutional layers with dropout and a dense softmax layer
+2. "retinopathy_detector_v2"
-1. Multiclass classifier CNN
+> Multiclass classifier CNN
-> retinopathy_detector_v2
-1.
-1.
+3.
+4.
+5.

 ## Results <a name="results"/>